nextjournal/markdown/README.md

  data)
 ```

+### Parse options

+The following options are available that affect parsing:

+- `:disable-inline-formula true`: disable the parsing of inline formulas

 ### HTML blocks and HTML inlines

 Typically you'd want to customize the rendering of `:html-inline` and `:html` since these need to be rendered to raw strings: